fmpothier/Climate_Impact_Analysis/README.md

 | Precipitation in 2019         | 40644.25       | 87346.93          | 28984.09         | -6.56   | 0.71  | p < 0.001|
 | Temperature in 2019           | 40644.25       | 87346.93          | 29305.54         | -6.38   | 0.72  | p < 0.001|

-<b>Quadrat Analysis
+<b>Quadrat Analysis</b>

+The distribution of weather stations in the study area was assessed using quadrat analysis, with the results presented in Table 2.
+Due to the sparseness of data across the study area, a smaller number of quadrats (225) were used.
+The variance-to-mean ratio (VMR) was applied to determine whether the distribution pattern of weather stations followed a random, dispersed, or clustered distribution.
+The chi-square statistic was used to test if the observed pattern significantly deviated from randomness, while the p-value assessed the likelihood that the observed distribution occurred by chance.
+A 95% significance level was used for this analysis, meaning results with a p-value less than 0.05 were considered statistically significant.

-Table 2:</b> Quadrat Analysis Results for the Study Area
+<b>Table 2:</b> Quadrat Analysis Results for the Study Area

 | Variable           | **Number of Quadrats** | **Variance** | **Mean** | **VMR** | **Chi-square** | **p-value** |
 |:-------------------------:|:----------------------:|:-------------:|:--------:|:-------:|:--------------:|:-----------:|